 As highlighted in Subsection~\ref{sec:datarep-problems}, a limiting factor is the wide array of different representational conventions currently being used.
 To promote clarity and simplify subsequent analysis, the CDF adopts the following conventions:

 \paragraph{Units of Measure} The CDF adopts metric units for all quantities.
 Times are recorded in Coordinated Universal Time (UTC).

 \paragraph{Pitch Coordinates} Because the CDF aims to be universally applicable (i.e., used in both international and domestic competitions), it cannot assume a standard pitch size of $105 \times 68$ meters.
-The CDF uses absolute coordinates where \begin{enumerate} \item (0, 0) is the center of pitch, \item the $X$-axis represents the sideline and its values range from
+The CDF uses absolute coordinates where \begin{enumerate} \item $(x,y,z)=(0, 0, 0)$ is the center of pitch, \item the $X$-axis represents the sideline.
+Therefore, the pitch boundaries range from